sbt/sbt-native-packager/src/sphinx/formats/windows.rst

     )

 Right now this layer is *very* limited in what it can accomplish, and hasn't been heavily debugged.
 If you're interested in helping contribute, please do so!
-However, for most command line tools, it should be sufficient for generating a basic ``msi`` that windows users can install.
+However, for most command line tools, it should be sufficient for generating a basic ``msi`` that Windows users can install.